btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ### Lightning

-Next to the BTCPay internal wallet is Lightning.
+Below the BTCPay internal wallet is Lightning.
 Each store can connect with a Lightning node, either the internal lightning node or an external Lightning node.
 Whenever you've set up the Lightning node, the Lightning wallet option enables in your BTCPayserver.